Faculty & Staff

 Assistant to Pre-Health Advisor

 B.A. (cum laude), Concordia University, Organizational Management and Communications.
 She manages all aspects of department events, recruitment searches and guest speaker visits (budgets, scheduling, publicity, transportation, accommodations, catering).
 Provides organizational and administrative assistance for Chair and faculty.
-Oversight of department budget, catalog, and course schedule, along with faculty VISA statement review.
+Maintains faculty hiring procedures.
+Oversight of department budget, catalog, and course schedule, along with faculty VISA statement reviews.
 Track majors’ Biology course requirements and comps completion.
 Builds and maintains Biology Department Website and department Facebook page.
 Works directly with Student Departmental Advisers (SDAs), Department Curriculum Committee (DCCs), and serves as the Student Work Supervisor for the Biology Office.
 Fields department and campus questions for students, staff, faculty, alumni, and visitors.

 Puzak Family Director of the Cowling Arboretum